It’s always the human behind the tool

 We should not drop down to a low level of consciousness, but step up and realize that every tool, method, technique can be used with the best intent, but from the horse’s perspective it might not always be the best way to use it;

 - Riders who ride with loose reins to prevent the mouth from harm, might be ruining the back the horse when their horse runs like a ‘hammock’.

 - A wrongly timed clicker can confuse the horse and bring him mentally out of balance.

 - A ‘bossy’ training style at liberty can surpress or ruin the horse’s spirit.

-Thinking that it's about the tool, method, technique, makes us narrow minded and ignorant, because you always need to see the Bigger Picture.
+Thinking that it’s about the tool, method, technique, makes us narrow minded and ignorant on a low level of consciousness.
+Instead, we’d better see the Bigger Picture.

 See the Bigger Picture

 It’s all a matter of perspective when a tool, method or technique is used.